 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The Commission has no investment policy that formally limits its investment choices.
-All of the Commission's investments as of June 30, 2009 and 2008, are obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government.
+The Commission adopted an investment policy that formally limits its investment choices.
+Investment of funds are limited to be invested in instruments that are either direct obligations of the Government of the United States or that are fully insured by the Government of the United States.
+All of the Commission's investments as of June 30, 2011 and 2010 are obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government.